 It has often been said, that you can't dig a hole in Athens in Greece without finding something of archaeological value.
 This was certainly the case when they created the underground Metro system.

-Thousands of artifacts dating back millennia were uncovered, all adding to the overall knowledge of Athens in the past.
+Thousands of artifacts dating back millennia were uncovered by the metro engineers, all adding to the overall knowledge of Athens in the past.
 Some of these finds were transferred to already existing museums.

 At Syntagma Station though, they went one step further.
-They put some of the finds on display, giving the main metro station of Athens an extra dimension.
+The historical items unearthed were put on display, giving the main metro station of Athens an extra dimension.

 Syntagma Metro Station Archaeological Collection